kartoza/bims-website/docs/src/administrator/upload-spatial-layers.md

         **3. Add layer upload:** This button is used to upload a new layer.

-        **4. Filter:** By using this user can filter the data.
+        **4. Filter:** By using this, users can filter the data.
 After clicking on this a dropdown menu will appear.

         ![Filter](./img/upload-spacial-layer-18.png)